Hex Enduction Hour: Music and lyrics

 "Fortress/Deer Park" starts with a Casio VL-1 rhythm preset, the same as used by Trio on the 1982 hit single "Da Da Da".
 Its lyrics form a broad and jaundiced look at English culture and subcultures in the early 1980s.
-It mentions "Good King Harry was there, fucking Jimmy Savile" while the lines "I took a walk down W11; I had to walk through 500 European punks" are a dry put-down of the fashion-oriented.
+It mentions "Good King Harry was there, fucking Jimmy Savile" while the lines "I took a walk down W11; I had to walk through 500 European punks" are a dry put-down of the fashion-oriented in Notting Hill.

 "Winter" is split into two parts, broken by a fade out and fade in: "Winter (Hostel-Maxi)" closes Side 1 of the record and "Winter 2" opens Side 2.
 It was described by Smith in early press releases as "concerning an insane child who is taken over by a spirit from the mind of a cooped-up alcoholic".
 During the intro of "Winter (Hostel-Maxi)", the narrator describes waiting, hung over, in the early afternoon for the pubs to open.
 The remainder of the song consists of descriptions of and encounters with a dry-out house, a cleaning lady (the mother of the "insane child"), a feminist with anti-nicotine and anti-nuclear stickers on her car (an Austin Maxi) and a "half-wit" child.
 After that, the lyrics move towards magic realism and ad-libbed inscrutability: "The mad kid had four lights: the average is two point-five-lights; the mediocre is two lights".

 "Who Makes the Nazis" concludes that Nazis are born of "intellectual halfwits".
 The track contains a number of sounds played through a dictaphone, a device that was to feature heavily in later Fall albums, most notably This Nation's Saving Grace.

 "Iceland" was improvised in a single take.
 Smith was taken by a country that he described in 2008 as still inaccessible and "totally unlike what it is now.
 Beer was against the law.
 You could only drink shit like pints of peach schnapps".
 It consists of a two-note piano figure and a banjo part, over which Smith played a tape recording he had made of the wind howling outside his bedroom window.
 According to guitarist Marc Riley, "He [Smith] just said he needed a tune, something Dylanish, and we knocked around on the piano in the studio and came up with that.
 But we hadn't heard the words until he suddenly did them."
 The line "Fall down flat in the Cafe aisle without a glance from the clientele" describes an incident that had happened to Smith that morning.
 He had tripped in a nearby cafe and fallen across several tables.
 He was surprised by the lack of response from the other customers, who seemed to have dismissed him as just another drunk.

 The closing track, "And This Day", originally lasted about 25 minutes, but was edited down to ten minutes to fit the album's length; it still remains one of the Fall's longest studio songs.